laristra/portage/doc/concepts.md

 multi-material data fields.
 These difficulties will be addressed in future code releases.

+## Coordinate Systems

+Portage provides the tools to remap in different coordinate systems.
+The available coordinate systems are

+- Cartesian coordinates: 1D, 2D, 3D,
+- cylindrical coordinates: 1D radial, 2D polar, 2D axisymmetric, 3D
+- spherical coordinates: 1D radial, 3D

+Additional coordinate systems can be implemented, following the model of the existing coordinate systems (see, for example, Wonton::CylindricalAxisymmetricCoordinates).
+It is currently assumed that both the target and source meshes are using the same coordinate system.

+Not all components of Portage are available with non-Cartesian coordinate systems.

+More details are given in the @ref coordinate_systems section.

 <br>

 [1] Margolin, L.G. and Shashkov, M.J.
 "Second-order sign-preserving